 Heavy meth use can affect your brain function and structure significantly.
 Unlike the rest of the body, brain cells do not regenerate in adult years.
 Once a brain cell dies, there is no regrowing it.
 Brain cell death caused by meth use occurs in the specific regions of the brain that are linked with self-control, such as the hippocampus, the caudate nucleus, and the frontal lobe.

 Brain cell death happens continuously during our lifetime.
-However, when the cells are in an area where other cells can compensate, we don’t experience any issue with it.
+However, when the cells are in an area where other cells can compensate, we don’t experience any issues with it.
 But meth targets the brain cells in areas where there are no redundant cells for replacement.
 As no other area of the brain can fulfill the same functions, this kind of damage leads to permanent change.

 Your Brain Builds an Unhealthy Reward System

 The brain has a reward center that responds to a stimulus by increasing the release of dopamine.
 The regions of the brain that assess the stimulus and create the response are rewired through meth use.
-Meth consumption trains the brain to react to more significant stimuli for the dopamine release.
+Meth consumption trains the brain to react to more significant stimuli for dopamine release.
 Consequently, individuals who become sober report extremely low moods without the influence of the drug.
 These changes are also at the core of cravings when you quit.

 The changes in the reward system are long-lasting.
 Former users are more likely to continue exhibiting depressive or aggressive moods.
 Some symptoms associated with dopamine processes, such as mood swings, tend to normalize within 12 months.
 Unfortunately, cravings persist as this damage to the reward system is not reversible.